karpathy/karpathy.github.io/_posts/2015-05-21-rnn-effectiveness.markdown

 </div>
 </div>

 Of course, a lot of these conclusions are slightly hand-wavy as the hidden state of the RNN is a huge, high-dimensional and largely distributed representation.
+These visualizations were produced with custom HTML/CSS/Javascript, you can see a sketch of what's involved [here](http://cs.stanford.edu/people/karpathy/viscode.zip) if you'd like to create something similar.

 ## Source Code